 - Clay pots preserve most of the nutrition and add a bit of earthy flavor.

-- Chemical free and biodegradable storage.
+- Chemical-free and biodegradable storage.

 Cons

-- It is not easily available now a days.
+- It is not easily available currently.

 - And we don’t have potters around everywhere.